Kendall Jenner Shows Off Lean Legs & Insanely Tiny Waist In Pink Minidress

 Kendall Jenner is putting on a leggy display in her latest Instagram post.
-This week, the Keeping Up With the Kardashians star jetted off to France for the Cannes Film Festival and she served up some sexy looks for the occasion.
+This week, the Keeping Up With the Kardashians star jetted off to France for the Cannes Film Festival, and she served up some sexy looks for the occasion.
 In a series of photos posted to her Instagram account today, Jenner is channeling major ballerina vibes in a ruffled pink dress.

-The model shared three photos as well as two videos while rocking a pink minidress that hits right at her thigh, showing off her long and lean legs for the camera.
+The model shared three photos, as well as two videos, while rocking a pink minidress that hits right at her thigh, showing off her long and lean legs for the camera.
 The dress also features a matching pink belt that accentuates the bombshell’s insanely small waist.
-The top of the garment hits at Jenner just below her neck and her toned shoulders are arms are also on display in the image.
+The top of the garment stops just below her neck and her toned shoulders are arms are also on display in the image.

-The model wears her long, dark locks down and straight along with a face full of her stunning signature makeup including blush, gloss, and highlighter.
-She completes her look with a pair of strappy pink and gold heels and hoop earrings.
+The model wears her long, dark locks down and straight along with a face full of her stunning signature makeup, including blush, gloss, and highlighter.
+She completes her look with a pair of strappy pink-and-gold heels and hoop earrings.
 In the two videos in the post, Jenner appears to be having a blast as she strikes different poses and smiles for the camera.

-Since the series of images went live on her account, they’ve already garnered the 23-year-old a ton of attention with over 2 million likes in addition to 11,000 comments in just a few hours of going live.
+Since the series of images went live on her account, they’ve already garnered the 23-year-old a ton of attention with over 2 million likes in addition to 11,000 comments in just a few hours.
 While many followers took to the post to let Kendall know how amazing she looks, countless others gushed over her hot pink outfit.

 “Literally looking like a barbie doll,” one follower commented with a series of heart-eye emojis.